 1) The performance criteria are reviewed and decided every year by the Board of Directors and the criteria shall support the short-term strategy but also have a long-term view.

-3) Operating margin (EBIT%) excluding items affecting comparability and the R&D impairment cost.
-4) After continuous investments
+Therefore, the performance criteria can be changed year by year.
+2) Group revenue outcome adjusted to budgeted currency rates.
+Operating margin (EBIT%) excluding items affecting comparability and the R&D impairment cost After continuous investments.